1920s in Western fashion

 Western fashion in the 1920s underwent a modernization.
 Women's fashion continued to evolve from the restrictions of gender roles and traditional styles of the Victorian era.
 Women wore looser clothing which revealed more of the arms and legs, that had begun at least a decade prior with the rising of hemlines to the ankle and the movement from the S-bend corset to the columnar silhouette of the 1910s.
 Men also began to wear less formal daily attire and athletic clothing or 'Sportswear' became a part of mainstream fashion for the first time.

 Fashion in the 1920s was largely impacted by women.
 They challenged the standard of femininity through clothing, as many of their typical dress items were impractical to move around in.
 For many, fashion had become a symbol of women's social liberation or the modernization of womanhood.
 However, it had also become a place where slim body structures and restraints of gender roles were implied.

 The 1920s are characterized by two distinct periods of fashion: in the early part of the decade, change was slower, and there was more reluctance to wear the new, revealing popular styles.
 From 1925, the public more passionately embraced the styles now typically associated with the Roaring Twenties.
-These styles continued to characterize fashion until the worldwide depression worsened in 1931.
+These styles continued to characterize fashion until the worldwide depression worsened in the 1930s.

 Overview

 After World War I, the United States entered a prosperous era and, as a result of its role in the war, came out of isolation onto the world stage.
 Social customs and morals were relaxed in the optimism brought on by the end of the war and the booming of the stock market.
 Women were entering the workforce in record numbers.
 In the United States in 1920, there was the enactment of the 18th Amendment, or as many know it, Prohibition.
 Prohibition stated that it would be illegal to sell and consume alcohol.
 This lasted until 1933, so it was a constant for the whole 1920s era.
 This "noble experiment" was intended to reduce crime and corruption, solve social problems, reduce the tax burden created by prisons and poorhouses, and improve health and hygiene.
 The nationwide prohibition on alcohol was ignored by many resulting in speakeasies.
 Another important amendment in the United States was the 19th Amendment, which gave women the right to vote.
 There was a revolution in almost every sphere of human activity.
 Fashion was no exception; women entered the workforce and earned the right to vote, and they felt liberated.
 Fashion trends became more accessible, masculine, and practical, creating the emergence of "The New Woman".
 Flappers was a popular name given to women of this time because of what they wore.
-The constrictive corset, an essential undergarment to make the waist thinner, became a thing of the past.
+While corsets gradually started to become less relevant for the emerging silhouette, shapewear was very widely used.
+To better allow for more general mobility amongst working women, undergarments with little to no boning, often referred to as corselets, become quite popular.
+In many ways, it is considered the predecessor of the girdle.